Some of us trust our colleagues quickly, and only when a colleague does something to betray that trust do we reduce it or take it away.

 Which of the above describes you?
 It’s important because it can have a big impact on what it is like to work with you.
 Here’s the difference…

-If, on the other hand, we both keep each other on probation, so to speak, and instead of offering up that initial trust deposit, we instead say to each other “I don’t trust you, you don’t trust me, we’ll each have to earn it from each other,” that sets the relationship off on an entirely different direction.
+If, on the other hand, we both keep each other on probation, so to speak, and instead of offering up that initial trust deposit, we instead say to each other “I don’t trust you, you don’t trust me, we’ll each have to earn it from each other,” that sets the relationship off in an entirely different direction.
 Since we are keeping each other on probation, each of us is less likely to be honest and authentic, and less likely to be creative, take a risk, discuss things openly.
+These two scenarios present entirely different dynamics between colleagues, and can have a big impact on the overall team or organization.
+For example, if the team is in a crisis mode, and needs to operate at a high level, quickly, we should probably think twice before we employ the “you are on probation until further notice” mode.
+The team needs to be functioning well, quickly.